LiaBeryl/Pokeemerald-Beryl/README.md

-THIS IS A FORK of https://github.com/pret/pokeemerald I botched the setup and haven't bothered to fix it yet.
+This repo is a fork of https://github.com/pret/pokeemerald I botched the setup and haven't bothered to fix it yet.

 # Pokémon Emerald